Returning Undergraduate Instructions

 If your parent wants to borrow a PLUS Loan, please follow our PLUS loan instructions.
 For information on maximum PLUS loan amounts, see step 4 above.

-If your Award Notification offered you a Federal Work-study (FWS) award, then please review the Federal Work-Study Program information.
-If you think you may be interested in pursuing a FWS job, then accept the award in step 3 above and follow the job search instructions on the FWS program page.
+If your Award Notification includes a Federal Work-study (FWS) award, review the Federal Work-Study Program information.
+If you are interested in pursuing a FWS job, accept the award in step 1 above and follow the job search instructions on the FWS program page.

-If your Award Notification did not offer you any FWS funds, then you can’t earn FWS funds, but you can still pursue many other part-time jobs on and off-campus.
+If your Award Notification didn't include any FWS funds, you can’t earn FWS, but you can still pursue many other part-time jobs on and off-campus.
 Visit the Career Center’s Student Employment page.

-12. Will You Attend Full-Time (12 or more units) for the Fall and Spring Terms?
+8. Will You Attend Full-Time for Fall and Spring?

 • If Yes — No action required.
-Your aid offers are already based on an assumption that you will attend full-time.
+Your aid offers are already based on an assumption that you will attend full-time (at least 12 units).

 • If No — If you will attend part-time, you MUST submit a Course Load Change Form to notify us and prevent delays to your aid disbursements and rebates.
 Visit Forms & Online Services.